Beginners Guide to Ibiza

 Photo: Jixel / Unsplash.com

-If you’re going to party, which we assume you are, it’s crucial you choose the right area to stay in so you don’t end up forking out every night for taxis to and from venues.
+If you’re going to party, which we assume you are, it’s crucial you choose the right area to stay in so you don’t end up rinsing your bank account every night for taxis to and from venues.

-Ibiza Town is another great shout with Pacha, Ushuaia, and Carrer de la Mare de Déu, a popular street for members of the LGBT community, all nearby.
+Ibiza Town is another great shout with Pacha, Ushuaia, and Carrer de la Mare de Déu - a popular street for the LGBT community - all nearby.

-Read more about the best places to stay in Ibiza here
+Read more about the best places to stay in Ibiza.

 There are also a fair few party hotels on the island, most notably Ushuaia Ibiza Hotel and Ibiza Rocks.
-You can read more about party hotels by clicking or tapping here.
+Read more about Ibiza's party hotels.

 The best clubs in Ibiza